myoumans2013/Inventory-Tracker/README.md

 # Inventory-Tracker
 A basic Java app for managing an inventory through adding and removing items.
-This is an early project focused on building a foundation of programming skulls using flow and data structures.
+This is an early project focused on building a strong foundation of programming skills using basic flow.

 Features
 - Adds item to inventory without adding duplicates